fredyadriano90/Write_xUnit_Tests/constructorInitialization.md

 ## Setup the SUT in the constructor
 Each test method will receice a new SUT object to be tested.
+The constructor is allways executed before each test execution

 ```
 public class StringCalculatorShould